Marissa Shubin, Practice Manager

 In her free time, Samantha loves spending time with her fiancé and her three children.
 That usually involves hiking, walking the dogs, playing basketball, riding quads and dirt bikes, and racing race cars.
 She loves the outdoors, and her other hobbies include swimming, boating, camping, fishing, and gardening.
 Her goal is to create a healthy environment for everyone, both at home and in the office.

-Kathy, Customer Service Representative
+Kathy, Client Service Representative

 Kathy joined our team in July 2020, having previously worked Oak Bay Animal Hospital.